dhmunro/dudley/README.md

 nor in the latin-1 encoding (it is the C1 control character RI there), and as for the leading character of the PNG signature, any file transfer which resets the top bit to zero will corrupt it.

+## Layout preamble

+If the first non-comment character in a Dudley layout is `<` or `>`, that will set the default byte order for all primitive types in the file, overriding the file signature, or any other attempt to specy a default byte order.
+For example, if you are writing a Dudley layout to describe a netCDF file or an XDR data stream, the first character of the layout should be `>`, since both those formats always encode the data stream in big-endian or "network" order.

+If the first non-comment character, or the second after a `<` or `>` is a `{` character beginning a struct data type that contains every parameter that will be used in the layout, then Dudley will treat that struct as a template block, as well as automatically writing those parameters at the beginning of the file as if the `{...}` brackets were not present.
+A file containing such a template block is assumed to be intended as a layout template, and Dudley will throw an error if the layout contains any explicit addresses or any other data descriptions which are not consistent with that use case.

 +++